-In September 2005 the Board of Governors of the HRDA approved the development and introduction of the system for the assessment and certification of training providers including trainers with tender invitations.
-The HRDA launched in January 2006 a tender procedure for selecting external consultants.
-The tender was assigned to a Greek consortium
+In September 2005, the Board of Governors of the HRDA approved the development and introduction of the system for the assessment and

 In November 2006 the HRDA, as the National Coordinator of Training of Trainers Network (TTnet) Cyprus, organised the Launching Conference of the Network.
 The Conference was held in Nicosia in the presence of the Coordinator of TTnet / Cedefop and representatives of other National Networks.
+Additionally, in September 2007, the HRDA organised the Annual Conference of the Network in Nicosia.
 TTnet is a network of national networks that allows key players and decision-makers in the field of training of teachers and trainers to share practices, knowledge and expertise on key issues in the training and professional development of vocational teachers and trainers.
 TTnet operates at three levels of activities, the national level, the transnational level and the community level.